Find out how we can help with Probate and Estate Administration.

 - Supplying beneficiaries with tax deduction certificates for their personal Income Tax returns;

-- Attending at or collecting papers from the deceased’s property
+- Attending at or collecting papers or items from the deceased’s property or another premises

 - Storing or arranging for the sale/distribution of personal possessions

 - Advice on setting up and administering any trusts contained in the Will or created by the intestacy rules

 - Drafting any documents to vary a Will or intestacy retrospectively (deed of variation)

 - Engagement in litigation or threatened litigation including caveats